It’s just hard!

 It’s.
 Just.
 Hard.

-I’ve been a pastor for 23 years now, but I, like every other pastor I know, was completely unprepared for leading a church through a global pandemic in a time of tremendous social unrest and political division.
+I’ve been a pastor for over 25 years now, but I, like every other pastor I know, was completely unprepared for leading a church through a global pandemic in a time of tremendous social unrest and political division.
 In fact, the exhaustion took such a toll that Angie and I made the decision to step away from leading the church we’d planted and loved for a decade.

 To add to the issues, I’ve personally dealt with depression and anxiety for well over a decade now.
-The church I serve, Grace Hills in Bentonville, Arkansas, happens to have an enormous heart for the hurting.
-We are a body of the broken that exists for the broken.
-We’re finding healing together.
-So I’ve felt very safe and very encouraged by my church family through the hard seasons of dealing with depression.
+The church we most recently served, Grace Hills in Bentonville, Arkansas, happens to have an enormous heart for the hurting.
+I felt very safe and very encouraged by my church family through the hard seasons of dealing with depression.

-It’s a roller coaster.
+It’s a roller coaster for church leaders.
 Most churches were able to shut down for a few weeks back when the coronavirus started to spread, but when weeks turned to months, we watched the trend affect offerings, kids’ events, summer camps, small groups, and pretty much everything else we do.

 I feel pretty passionately about racial and social justice issues and I have for many years.
-I’ve articulated my position on racial inequality and injustice as well as my support for the Black Lives Matter movement (not the positions of the organization that goes by that name, as I clarify in my position paper).
+I’ve articulated my position on racial inequality and injustice I’ve honestly b

 So what’s my solution to it all?
 I have NO idea.
 But here’s what I do know…